BRIEF-TOC to offer off-floor distribution of shares

-* Says it will offer an off-floor distribution of 500,000 shares, on Tokyo Stock Exchange, from May 29 to May 31
+* Says it will offer an off-floor distribution of 500,000 shares at the price of 1,016 yen per share, on Tokyo Stock Exchange, on May 29

 * Says the limitation for distribution is up to 5,000 shares for each customer